WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP
-- vaibhav rajori says that this community is amazing.
+-	KUNAL KUISHWAHA says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!